-(2) At least one child care resource and referral agency must be established in each early learning coalition's county or multicounty region.
+- (2) At least one child care resource and referral agency must be established in each early learning coalition's county or multicounty region.
 The Agency for Workforce Innovation shall adopt rules regarding accessibility of child care resource and referral services offered through child care resource and referral agencies in each county or multicounty region which include, at a minimum, required hours of operation, methods by which parents may request services, and child care resource and referral staff training requirements.

-(3) Child care resource and referral agencies shall provide the following services:
+- (3) Child care resource and referral agencies shall provide the following services:

-(a)(1) Identification of existing public and private child care and early childhood education services, including child care services by public and private employers, and the development of a resource file of those services through the single statewide information system developed by the Agency for Workforce Innovation under s.
+- (a)(1) Identification of existing public and private child care and early childhood education services, including child care services by public and private employers, and the development of a resource file of those services through the single statewide information system developed by the Agency for Workforce Innovation under s.
 411.01(5)(c)1.e.
-These services may include family day care, public and private child care programs, the Voluntary Prekindergarten Education Program, Head Start, the school readiness program prekindergarten early intervention programs, special education programs for prekindergarten handicapped children with disabilities, services for children with developmental disabilities, full-time and part-time programs, before-school and after-school program, and related family support services.
+These services may include family day care, public and private child care programs, the Voluntary Prekindergarten Education Program, Head Start, the school readiness program prekindergarten early intervention programs, special education programs for prekindergarten handicapped children with disabilities, services for children with developmental disabilities, full-time and parttime programs, before-school and after-school programs, vacation care programs, parent education, the WAGES Program, and related family support services.
 The resource file shall include, but not be limited to:

 - 1.(a) Type of program.

 - 2.(b) Hours of service.

-- $\underline{3.(e)}$ Ages of children served.
+- 3.(e) Ages of children served.

 - 4.(d) Number of children served.

 - 5.(e) Significant program information.

-- 6.(f) Fees and eligibility for services.
+- $\underline{6.(f)}$ Fees and eligibility for services.

 - 7.(g) Availability of transportation.

-(b)(2) The establishment of a referral process that which responds to parental need for information and that which is provided with full recognition of the confidentiality rights of parents.
+- (b)(2) The establishment of a referral process that which responds to parental need for information and that which is provided with full recognition of the confidentiality rights of parents.
 The resource and referral network programs shall make referrals to legally operating licensed child care facilities.
-Referrals may not shall be made to a an unlicensed child care facility that is operating illegally or arrangement only if there is no requirement that the facility or arrangement be licensed. (c)(3) Maintenance of ongoing documentation of requests for service tabulated through the internal referral process through the single statewide information system.
-The following documentation of requests for service shall be maintained by the all child care resource and referral network agencies:
+Referrals may not shall be made to a an unlicensed child care facility that is operating illegally or arrangement only if there is no requirement that the facility or arrangement be licensed.